alexnguyennz/alexnguyen.co.nz/src/content/posts/astro-dark-mode-view-transitions.md

 ---
 title: Astro dark mode and View Transitions
-date: 2023-12-18T00:00:00Z
+date: 2023-12-28T00:00:00Z
 tags:
   - astro
-description: How to use dark mode with View Transitions in Astro
+description: How to use dark mode with View Transitions
 published: false
 ---

-This tutorial will cover how to implement a theme toggle feature in your Astro site (3.0+ or 4.0+) that works with [View Transitions](https://docs.astro.build/en/guides/view-transitions/).
+This tutorial will cover how to implement a theme toggle feature in your Astro site that works with [View Transitions](https://docs.astro.build/en/guides/view-transitions/).

 Dark mode will be toggled based on a `dark` class that is added to the `<html>` element.